 Timescale is one of the time series databases that can be used with QuantumLeap as a back end to store NGSI entity time series.
-As documented in the Database Selection section, it is possible to dynamically select, at runtime, which storage back end to use (Crate or Timescale) depending on the tenant who owns the entity being persisted.
+As documented in the Configuration section, it is possible to dynamically select, at runtime, which storage back end to use (Crate or Timescale) depending on the tenant who owns the entity being persisted.
 Moreover, QuantumLeap ships with tools to automate the Timescale back end setup and generate Crate-to-Timescale migration scripts---details in the Data Migration section.

 QuantumLeap Timescale DB setup

 In order to start using the Timescale back end, a working PostgreSQL

 installation is required.
 Specifically, QuantumLeap requires

 PostgreSQL server 10 or above with the Timescale and PostGIS

 extensions already installed on it.
 The Docker file in the

 timescale-container/test can be used to quickly spin up a Timescale

 server back end to which QuantumLeap can connect, but for